IntersectMBO/plutus/plutus-metatheory/src/Type/ReductionF.lagda.md

 closeFrame (_⇒- A) B = discharge A ⇒ B
 closeFrame (μ_- A) B = μ (discharge A) B closeFrame (μ- B)  A = μ A B

+-- this can also be given by an inductive definition
 ```